 Message brokers technology is growing fast.
 There are several options you can use.
 They are scalable, secure and efficient.
 Choose the best for you:

 - Kafka – open-source stream-processing written in Scala and Java.
 Especially popular in Java-based solutions, enterprise systems and Big Data systems (with cooperation with Spark/Hadoop);

 - Amazon Simple Queue Service – if your application is hosted on Amazon Web Services you can connect it with queueing service with just a few clicks.
 AWS is a powerful platform capable of building both fast prototypes and scalable solutions.
 Amazon SQS is just another block to make your application more efficient and reliable;

 The proposed architecture of web applications using Machine Learning features has both its strong and weak sides.

-Web application development is stable, and it’s possible to use Ruby germs It ensures great efficiency of Mato build a application fast machine Learning computations thanks to the Python and Tensorflow library.
+Web application development is stable, and it’s possible to use Ruby gems to build a web application fast.
+It ensures great efficiency of Machine Learning computations thanks to the Python and Tensorflow library.
 Additionally, the connection between both services is fast and safe.

 On the other hand, you should consider the downsides as well – it has a slightly more complex architecture model at the cost of creating an almost perfect solution.

 In the case of Machine Learning ecosystems, it’s better to mix different technologies and select the best tools to support them rather than rely on standalone choices which are not always as good as they seem.